prashankkadam/Dash/README.md

 Dynamic dashboard test 2 - Data table test with button

-Dynamic dashboard test a - Dashboard with Multiple graphs which can be varied based on the date picker:
+Dynamic dashboard test 3 - Dashboard with Multiple graphs which can be varied based on the date picker: